latticelabs/Mitty-deprecated-/docs/tutorial.rst

 To perform this simulation, we need to create a parameter file describing our simulation requirements and pass this to the ``genomes`` program.
 In the parameter file we need to describe three components:

+ * the individual variant models
- * the site frequency spectrum model,
+ * the site frequency spectrum model and,
- * the population generation model and,
+ * the population generation model
- * the individual variant models themselves.

 The variant models are used to sprinkle variations (mutations) on top of an input reference genome.
 These variations are put into a master list of variations.
 Each stock variation model has a parameter, ``p``, that sets the per base probability of observing the variation being generated.
 For example, setting ``p=0.001`` for the SNP plugin and ``p=0.0001`` for the delete plugin will give us SNP and delete densities that are similar to that observed in typical human samples.

 Internally, the plugins scale the probability according to the site frequency spectrum such that samples drawn from the master list contain variations obeying the site frequency spectrum and, overall, the desired ``p`` value.

+The population generation model specifies how to construct individual samples from the master list of variants.
+The default population model randomly selects variations for each sample from the master list following the site frequency spectrum.
+This default model is sufficient for large population simulations.

 For greater detail please see [theory and algorithms] XXX

 The genomes program performs several tasks.
-Typing ``genomes`` on the command line will produce a list of subcommands.
+Typing ``genomes`` on the command line will produce a list of sub-commands.

 .. command-output::  genomes

 For the task at hand we need the ``genomes generate`` tool.
+We need to construct a parameter file which contains, among other things, specifications for variant models, spectrum models and population models.

+.. command-output:: genomes show parameters

-What are the variant models available to us?
+What are the models available to us?

-.. command-output:: genomes list variant-model
+.. command-output:: genomes show model-list

-What kind of parameters do they need?
+What kind of parameters does, for example, the SNP model need?

-.. command-output::  genomes explain variant-model snp
+.. command-output::  genomes show variant-model snp

-What kind of site frequency spectrum models are available?

-.. command-output::  genomes list spectrum-model

-The double exp model sounds interesting
+The spectrum model?

-.. command-output:: genomes explain spectrum-model double_exp
+.. command-output::  genomes show spectrum-model double_exp

-What are the population models available to us?

-.. command-output:: genomes list population-model

-An example parameter snippet?
+The standard population model?

-.. command-output:: genomes explain population-model standard
+.. command-output:: genomes show population-model standard

 Let us create a parameter file for the simulations, calling it ``variations.json``: